ZidiEya/IDYLLIC/README.md

 ⭐ Controllers where there is the functions of the app

-⭐ routes : the touters of the web app
+⭐ routes : the routers of the web app

 ⭐ server.js: the server of web app